 Original character designs are hard to come by these days.
-In modern anime, it generally involves different hair colours, different hair styles or unusual clothes.
+In modern anime, it generally involves different hair colours, different hairstyles or unusual clothes.
 The cover art of this release alone is enough to show that some thought has been put into the designs of the main characters, and this impression holds up in the series proper.
 Yama Jugo stands out as having a somewhat different appearance from the ever-growing group of male audience-insert characters.
-Ryuugajou Nanana has a carefree and pretty appearance, wearing a simple dress and an unusual necklace that may in fact hold a mysterious power.
+Ryuugajou Nanana has a carefree appearance, wearing a simple dress and an unusual necklace that may in fact hold a mysterious power.
 Master detective Ikkyuu Tensai is about right for a young Sherlock Holmes-esque character, but perhaps the most uncommon character design is that of Tensai’s assistant Hoshino.
 He is not a female, as his appearance initially suggests, but actually a ‘trap’, as the subtitles put it.
-‘Trap’ characters are not all that common in anime, and despite the fact that he is rather obsessed with Tensai, he makes for a rather cute character.
-However, he has an obsession with Tensai’s saliva that is more perverted than Mysterious Girlfriend X.
+‘Trap’ characters are not all that common in anime, and unfortunately are not a realistic representation of transgender people.
+Additionally, he has an obsession with Tensai’s saliva that is more perverted than in Mysterious Girlfriend X.

 The background music is every bit as excellent as expected from composer Keigo Hoashi.
 He is hardly a prolific composer, especially in comparison to the more famous Japanese composers, but his music is mysterious, fun and everything else that background music should be.
 His skill at creating music for any scene is strongly evidenced throughout.
 In particular, he composes music that enhances the sense of mystery and adventure, both of which are fundamental themes in this series.
 The voice acting is consistent with the voice acting in most other Japanese series, i.e. it does not stand out, but does not disappoint either.
 The subtitles are fairly well-translated, but they unfortunately cannot be turned off.